AckerlyXu/heima/articles/active-directory/active-directory-users-profile-azure-portal.md

 ---
 # Add or change profile information for a user in Azure Active Directory
 This article explains how to add user profile information, such as a profile picture or phone and email authentication information, in Azure Active Directory (Azure AD).
-For information about adding new users in your organization, see [Add new users to Azure Active Directory](active-directory-users-create-azure-portal.md).

 ## To change profile information
 1. Sign in to the [Azure portal](https://portal.azure.cn) with an account that's a global admin for the directory.